 Women use their emotional reactions to guide their decision making.
 Men use their decision making to guide their emotional reactions.

 When wives move out of their relationships, their husbands try to convince them to change their minds.
 For them, moving out is a rational process based on logic and decision making.
-They fail in this approach because it does not change the way that the women feel about them.
+They fail in this approach because it does not change the way that their wives feel about them.

 When men decide to leave a relationship, women try to connect with them so that the men will feel more attraction and want to stay.
-The women usually find, to their dismay, that the men enjoy the changes that the women make, but still are insistent on leaving.
-No matter how good they make the man feel, he still wants out.
+The women usually find, to their dismay, that the men enjoy the changes that they make, but still are insistent on leaving.
+No matter how good they make their husband feel, he still wants out.

-Women have to learn to deal with the rational man and resist the temptation to just emotionally throw themselves at their husbands.
+Women have to learn to deal with their husband’s rationalizations and resist the temptation to just emotionally throw themselves at their husbands.
 This is not the way that women think, and it is a difficult transition for them.

 Reconciling with a man involves boundaries, respect building, and strategy, while reconciling with a woman involves loving without pressure.

-What do you do when your husband says he needs to figure out what he wants?
+What should you do when your husband says he needs to figure out what he wants?

-So, what do you do when your husband says that he wants space, or he needs to move out in order to think about whether he wants to stay in your relationship or not?
+So, what do you do when your husband says that he wants space, or he needs to move out in order to think about whether he wants to stay in your relationship?
 Or, what do you do when he is staying in your home, staying emotionally distant, but saying that he is trying to figure out whether he wants to continue his relationship with you?

 You need to throw a monkey wrench into his plan to keep you as a backup in case his other plans don’t work out.
-He does not get an option to have a month or two off from your marriage so he can experience what it is like to be single again and decide if he likes it.
+Regardless of how angry it makes him, he does not get an option to have a month or two off from your marriage so he can experience what it is like to be single again and decide if he likes it.
 You can tell him something like this:

 You can leave, if you want to, but first understand that once you leave, you will not be coming back unless and until our marriage is rebuilt.
 And, I will not wait long for you to do that.
 I love you and I want to make this a good marriage for both of us, but you will lose me, your home, and your family if you are unfaithful to me.

-This message allows him time to go “think,” but it greatly increases the risk to him.
+This message allows him time to go “think,” but it greatly increases the risk to him of losing you.
 Most men will be angry about your saying this.
 They want to have their cake and eat it too.
 But, basically you are saying that you can have your freedom or me, but not both.
 Do not argue with him.
 Just stick to this boundary.

 One of the worst things to say to a man